-- a.
+- 1. CONO is a competitive actor on the milk market.
+Therefore, it constantly has to innovate because of the hard competition with much bigger dairy companies.
+According to our understanding of the factory, CONO has a double vulnerability: - a.
 As a front runner, it must constantly innovate because of the concurrence, and the competition on differentiation (and his economical added value) It ask a constant work of actualisation - b.
 The brand 'Beemster' is ambiguous (e.g. for foreign consumers): the quality attached to the brand is based on the reputation of the Beemster World Heritage while the strategy of CONO is not focused on the Beemster area.
 We see more Beemster as an opportunity to give some added reputation to the handcraft quality. - 2.
 CONO cooperative as a collective dynamic has a real ability to develop a better use of resources. - a.
 The collective organisation is led by the farmer board, there is a citizen advisor board... there is a whole network of cooperation with the Wageningen University. - b.
 The cooperative plays a double role: on one hand, it tries to make progress in the qualification of his cheese product and on the other hand, it tries to re-distribute the added value along the food chain (4000 euros/dairy farmer).

-7.3.2.5 CONO's "Caring Dairy" programme as an example of development of cycle approaches in agriculture and soil quality management
+6.6.4.5 CONO's "Caring Dairy" programme as an example of development of cycle approaches in agriculture and soil quality management